 The silk-screen “5N1EA” acceleration sensor is used to realize the acceleration induction of earbud.

-Connect the metal shrapnel of the bluetooth antenna on the back of the circular back shell microphone board.
+Connect the metal dome of the bluetooth antenna on the back of the circular back shell microphone board.

-The earbud motherboard has another 3 metal shrapnel, which are used to connect with the metal contacts of the microphone board to supply power to the microphone.
+The earbud motherboard has another 3 metal dome, which are used to connect with the metal contacts of the microphone board to supply power to the microphone.